abdulrahmanalaa123/ITI-sessions/Readme.md

 **Network interface created for each machine what does it mean how is it created etc. etc.??**
 **How is the EBS attached to the machine or how is it partitioned??**
-**EBS volume is limited to only one machine and can be scaled up and cant be scaled down manually not automatically** **does partitioning the volume on an instance it parittions it actually on the ebs for it to be used partitionaed on any machine?**
+**EBS volume is limited to only one machine and can be scaled up and cant be scaled down manually not automatically** **does partitioning the volume on an instance it parittions it actually on the ebs for it to be used partitionaed on any machine**

 # 28-2-2025